Christopher George: Post-Rat Patrol

-Following the cancellation of The Rat Patrol, George played the lead role in several genre films of the 1960s, including Tiger by the Tail (1968) co-starring Tippi Hedren; Project X (1968), directed by William Castle; and The Devil's 8 (1969) co-starring Fabian.
+Following the cancellation of The Rat Patrol, George played the lead role in several genre films of the 1960s, including Tiger by the Tail (1968, released in 1970) co-starring Tippi Hedren.
+The Devil's 8 (1969) co-starring Fabian and Mickey Spillane's The Delta Factor (1970), directed by Tay Garnett who co-wrote the film with Raoul Walsh.
 He narrated a documentary about the careers of Craig Breedlove and Lee Breedlove, a husband-and-wife auto racing team, The Racers: Craig and Lee Breedlove (1968).

+In 1969-70, George made three television pilots; Lynda Day George said he was the only actor who sold all of his pilots, one became a 1971 TV movie Escape.
+Producer Bruce Lansbury later produced The Magician.

-In September 1969, he portrayed Ben Richards in the pilot movie for The Immortal which ran on the ABC Movie of the Week.
+In September 1969, he portrayed Ben Richards in the television pilot movie for The Immortal which ran on the ABC Movie of the Week.
 The pilot is based on the science fiction novel The Immortals, by James Gunn.
 The film was picked up as a television series and ran for 15 episodes from 1970 to 1971.
 Although the series was cancelled mid-season, episodes were rerun by ABC in the summer of 1971.
 It was later shown in reruns on the Syfy channel.

 During this time, he played Dan August in the television film House on Greenapple Road (1970), which evolved into the television series Dan August starring Burt Reynolds.
 In addition, he starred in an unsold series pilot, Escape with Avery Schreiber and Huntz Hall, which ABC released in 1971 as a television movie.
-In it, he portrayed Robin-Hood-like escapologist and nightclub owner Cameron Steele.
+In it, he portrayed Robin Hood–like escapologist and nightclub owner Cameron Steele.

 He continued his television work throughout the 1970s with guest roles on many popular series, including Owen Marshall: Counselor at Law, Police Story, S.W.A.T., Charlie's Angels, and Fantasy Island.
-In 1973, he starred opposite of Jim Brown in I Escaped from Devil's Island.
+In 1973, he starred opposite Jim Brown in I Escaped from Devil's Island.
 He also surprised fans by posing nude for Playgirl magazine in the June 1974 issue.
 In 1976, he played a supporting role as Lieutenant Commander Wade McClusky in the all-star World War II epic Midway.
-That same year, he would play the lead role of Ranger Michael Kelly in the Film Ventures International independent film Grizzly.
+That same year, he played the lead role of Ranger Michael Kelly in the Film Ventures International independent film Grizzly.
 A thinly veiled Jaws clone, the killer animal horror/thriller film became one of the most popular films of George's career, earning more than $39 million at the box office.

 He followed that success with a busy string of horror, action, splatter and slasher B movies over the next seven years, including Dixie Dynamite (1976) co-starring Warren Oates; Day of the Animals (1977); City of the Living Dead (1980); Graduation Day (1981); Enter the Ninja (1981); Pieces (1982) and Mortuary (1983).